 But hey, Bog Eiger, CEO makes over $30 million a year.
 Something has to be working right.

-Let's just say that this is the antithesis of Walt Disney's idea of "Be my guest."
+Let's just say that what we have now is the antithesis of Walt Disney's idea of "Be may guest."

-If this was not bad enough, everywhere you turn there is a sales pitch.
-Remember years ago, walking into Innovations at Epcot to see what new cool and futuristic toys where there?
-It was one of the best parts of Epcot.
+Remember ages ago, walking into Innovations at Epcot to see what new cool and futuristic toys where featured?
+It was the best part of Epcot.
 What do we have now?
-An insurance company.
-Liberty mutual with their lame fire insurance pitch.
+An insurance company with their lame fire insurance pitch.
 It's embarrassing.

 So please Disney lovers, tell the powers that be what you like and dislike.
-Disney is still magical but it really needs more imagination sprinkled with fairy dust and less corporate greed.
+Disney is still magical but it needs more love sprinkled with fairy dust and less greed.
 We pay premium bucks.
-Let's have a premium experience!
+Let's expect a premium experience!